 Although I did not make a reservation, I highly recommend to do so as Fishy Fishy is a very popular place.
 I was able to land a table quickly because I had come in during lunchtime and was solo.
 I could be squeezed in anywhere.

 Poet’s Corner – The Reading Café

 For the traveling folk who like to read along the way, here is your book exchange café.
-I did bring a book with me on this trip but I was not ready to trade it in at the time but if I were, I could do it here.
+I did bring a book with me on this trip, but I was not ready to trade it in at the time.
 There were many books ready for trading, which is great for us readers and book nerds.

 I have found that every experience is a form of exploration,,,– Ansel Adams

 🌎 Thank you for visiting my website and NEVER STOP EXPLORING!

 📸 All photos are taken by me and are my intellectual property – Trixie Navarre